hurlab/tox21enricher/README.md

 <br/>

 Parallel processing is not supported if running the API directly on a Windows machine.
-Parallel processing also needs to allocate at least 1,048,576,000 mebibytes (MiB) of memory to function properly.
+Parallel processing also needs to allocate at least 1000 MiB or 1 GiB of memory to function properly.